tunderdomb/grunt-dustin/README.md

 #### loadPartial(String)

-Load a partial by name.
+Load a partial by name and return it's content.
+It's used internally to load dust templates from the filesystem.

 #### data(String)